 That's a bad sign.

-Oh, do you mean report things responsibly in concert with the cops instead of just randomly saying that it was some asshole getting a whole large amount of people to go fucking grab torches and pitchforks towards the wrong?
+Oh, do you mean report things responsibly in concert with the cops instead of just randomly saying that it was some asshole getting a whole large amount of people to go fucking grab torches and pitchforks towards the wrong guy?

 That comes out later as Alex is on air.

-They said that there were two shooters and then they covered it up, when in reality that was just reflecting the fact that there was a police, like a walkie-talkie communication or whatever, telling people to be cautious of the idea that there could be two shooters and the fact that someone was arrested in the woods behind the school who was unrelated to the shootings.
+When in reality, that was just reflecting the fact that there was a police like walkie-talkie communication or whatever, telling people to be cautious of the idea that there could be two shooters and the fact that someone was arrested in the woods behind the school who was unrelated to the shooting.

-And then there's one point in the episode where he talks about thinking about these kids and he's seen, like, pictures from the school from, like, a month ago or something like that someone posted.
+And then there's one point in the episode where he talks about thinking about these kids and he's seen pictures from the school from a month ago or something like that someone posted.

 And the only way he can even emotionally connect to it is thinking about his own daughter.